WorldVistA/ViViaN/Documentation/howToSubmit.rst

    :align: center
    :alt:  Github page of forked repository with connection information highlighted

-This connection information is then used to clone an instance of the Product-Management repository to perform the development work on.
+This connection information can then used to clone an instance of the Product-Management repository to perform the development work on.
 The OSEHRA-Sandbox will be used as the ``origin`` repository while the new fork will be added as an additional remote.
 If you already have an existing